BTEC 90-Credit Diploma in Horse Management Level 3

 The course also offers the opportunity to prepare for and take BHS (British Horse Society) exams up to Assistant Instructor (BHSAI) level.

-You’ll benefit from the excellent facilities at the equestrian centre which is a BHS approved exam centre to intermediate instructor level - the only one in Wales.
+You’ll benefit from the excellent facilities at the equestrian centre which is a BHS approved exam centre to intermediate instructor level.
 It is a compact, well equipped equestrian unit, comprising a stable yard which houses up to 15 horses for you to use for your riding and practical sessions.
 There are two full size modern all-weather surfaces, one of which is indoors, show jumps, a cross country schooling area and grazing paddocks.
 The centre is staffed by an experienced well qualified team who supervise and support you when undertaking yard duties and work experience.
 Through working in the college yard your understanding of horse care will be broadened.

 You’ll be assessed through practical and written assessments and you’ll achieve: